2023 summer movie season sees fantastic highs and lows - The Daily Mississippian

 Meanwhile, many conversations have surrounded what some consider to be one of the biggest films of the year.

-Warner Brothers’ “The Flash” has been long in the making, as it has faced various obstacles throughout its production, most glaringly the multiple arrests of lead actor Ezra Miller.
-The filmmaking effort does not seem to have paid off, considering that “The Flash” failed to live up to Warner Brothers’ expectations.
+Warner Bros.’
+“The Flash” has been long in the making, as it has faced various obstacles throughout its production, most glaringly the multiple arrests of lead actor Ezra Miller.
+The filmmaking effort does not seem to have paid off, considering that “The Flash” failed to live up to Warner Bros.’ expectations.
 DC seems to have overestimated the film’s impact, as it proved to be a financial bust.
-As they typically do, DC and Warner Brothers put too many eggs in one basket and failed to break even.
+As they typically do, DC and Warner Bros. put too many eggs in one basket and failed to break even.

 On the opposite end of that double-edged sword of disappointment, Disney and Pixar’s “Elemental” left little to no impact critically or financially, and their lack of appropriate marketing led to one of the worst box office performances for the studio.

 Perhaps the most shocking failure of the summer is the most recent release by Disney and Lucasfilm.
 No one could have anticipated that an Indiana Jones film would be left flailing at the box office, regardless of the divisive response from critics and fans alike.
-Yet, the film opened to a surprisingly low $60 million haul.
+Yet the film opened to a surprisingly low $60 million haul.
 Even the widely disliked previous installment, “Kingdom of the Crystal Skull,” managed to rope in nearly $800 million, which is a series high financially.

 In short, the lows outweigh the highs so far this year, but the future looks promising.
-With films like “Mission Impossible: Dead Reckoning Part One,” “Barbie” and “Oppenheimer” on the horizon, the future of 2023’s summer movie season is sure to be one for the books.
+With “Mission Impossible – Dead Reckoning Part One,” “Barbie” and “Oppenheimer” on the horizon, the future of 2023’s summer movie season is sure to be one for the books.